Dobie Gillis Williams: Controversy

 In 2005, Williams was one of the subjects of Sister Prejean's book, The Death of Innocents: An Eyewitness Account of Wrongful Executions.
 She noted that the defense had been weak, failing to discuss his low IQ of 65, which is below the range establishing mental retardation (now referred to as intellectual disability).
 Such people may be suggestible and it may have contributed to his confessing to officers.
 The attorney also failed to discuss mitigating factors such as abuse in his childhood.
 His lawyer was later disbarred for incompetence.

 The United States Supreme Court ruled in Atkins v.
 Virginia (2002) that it was unconstitutional for the death penalty to be imposed on persons with intellectual disability, but allowed states to set the standard by which condition would be determined.

-In her book, Prejean noted that poor people and minorities were sentenced to death at a disproportionate rate, much higher than wealthier whites.
+In her book, Prejean noted that poor people and minorities were sentenced to death at a disproportionately much higher rate than wealthier whites.